tongyi87/Getting-and-Cleaning-Data-Course-Project/README.md

 	3. Open your RStudio and set the working directory to the repository directory.

-	4. Run run_analysis.R script
+	4. Run run_analysis.R script.

-	5. Script will run and export the tidy data "data.txt" to the repository directory
+	5. Script will run and export the tidy data "data.txt" to the repository directory.